Expert Tips for Long-Lasting Flags and Hardware

 Drip Dry

 Never put your flag in a dryer.
 Hang it up or spread it out to air dry.
-Ironing is generally not recommended, but if necessary, use a very cool setting.
+Ironing is generally not recommended.